JFrog Platform Configuration

 A unique ID for the server configuration.

-The config remove command is used to remove JFrog Platform server configuration, stored in JFrog CLI's configuration storage.
+command removes a JFrog Platform server configuration from JFrog CLI's configuration storage.

 Command name